AkashA98/force_fit/Readme.md

 This code is not intended to be used as a scaled Selvay/Pybdsf.
 It is not extremely optimized between speed and source searching.
 It can robustly fit for sources but is not scalable to all the survey images.
-And it can Currently it can fit only for point sources.
+And it can currently fit only for point sources.